asathoor/wordpress-mega-menu/README.md

 Since the CSS and JavaScript will hide and display whatever you place here, you'll be able to have a megamenu with your own design elements.

 In case you do this, you don't need the responsive rules, since WP will take care of this ... that is: in theory.

+## WP Theme: Experimental Demonstration

+In the folder `wp-theme-mega-menu` you'll find small WP with a mega menu based on the code above.
+How to install and use the theme:

+* Download or clone this repo
+* Zip the directory `wp-theme-mega-menu`
+* Open a WordPress and go to
+* Dashboard > Appearance > Themes > New
+* Install from file, and select your zip file

+As soon as the theme is installed do this:

+* Create a page
+* Assign the template Mega Menu to the page

+Now you'll have a page with a mega menu.
+It may need a little styling, but the basic functionality is there.

+## Sources

+* The theme is created via [Carolina Nymarks theme generator.](https://fullsiteediting.com/block-theme-generator/)

+* The content inside the mega menu is copied from [this free WP Pattern](https://wordpress.org/patterns/pattern/video-background-section/)